Study Shines Light on Top Family Caregiving Worries: What if I Make a Mistake?

 “Of course Dad can move in with me!”

 Increasingly, more family members are making this commendable decision on a daily basis, signifying the start of lifestyle changes they can only fully gain an understanding of once immersed in them.
 And even though the rewards of family caregiving are immeasurable, it’s a role that is not without its struggles and challenges.
+That’s why it’s important to understand the top family caregiving worries that caregivers face.

 It may seem natural to manage everyday activities for a loved one; but it’s not as instinctive as it seems on first impression.
 For example, helping a loved one into the shower or bath incorrectly may lead to a fall.
 Inadequate incontinence care could cause skin damage and infection.
 Non-compliance with a recommended nutritional plan can bring about an array of health problems.